Marutho/Marutho/README.md

 Hi im Javi and i make things!
 Mostly videogames and sometimes software stuff💖

-- 🔭 I am currently working as a technical designer at TLR Games!
+- 🔭 I am currently working as a Backend developer at ADIDAS!

 - 👨‍🎓 I have a degree in computer science and a degree in video game design and development